loloToster/RadioWezel63/README.md

 * auto vote on added song
 * add yt music search ✔️
 * ability to delete songs from main page ✔️
+* ❗ move player element to an iframe ✔️